Infiland/GM2Godot/README.md

 sudo apt-get install python3-tk python3-pil python3-pil.imagetk
 ```

-The program requires the Pillow library to use
+The program requires the following libraries to use
 ```
-pip install Pillow
+pip install Pillow markdown tkhtmlview
 ```
 Once installed, you can run the program:
 ```